mcheiva/workshop-dds/cpp/exercises/01/README.md

 _Voila!
 Dependencies resolved and the project built in the `build` directory._

-## 1.3 Open `conan` Folder in Visual Studio
+## 1.3 Open `conan/` Folder in Visual Studio

-Only after successfully running the Conan build, open the `conan` folder in Visual Studio:
+Only after successfully running the Conan build, open the `conan/` folder in Visual Studio:
-- In Folder: Right Click → Select `Open With Visual Studio`.
+- In Explorer: Right‑click the folder → `Open With Visual Studio`.
-- In VS: Select `Open a local folder` → Navigate to `conan/` folder.
+- Or in Visual Studio: File → Open → Folder… and select `cpp/conan/`.
-- VS detects `CMakeLists.txt` and configures CMake automatically.
+- Visual Studio detects `CMakeLists.txt` and configures CMake automatically.

 If everything went well, you should see a CMake configuration such as `conan-RelWithDebInfo` in the drop‑down (matching your chosen profile).

-Now that everything is setup, you no longer have to run any command line conan commands, and you can now build directly from within Visual Studio!
+Now that everything is set up, you no longer need to run Conan commands manually; you can build directly from within Visual Studio.

-You can now skip to the third section and understand how to do local IDL development
+You can now skip to Section 3 to learn how to do local IDL development.

 ## 2. MSVC Project

-Inside the msvc folder you will find three key aspects, a `build_idls.bat` file that internally will run fastddsgen to generate C++ from the idl files. a `idls` folder that contains a cmake project used by the `build_idls.bat` to generate the c++ types using fastddsgen.
-The idls used int the `Solution` project are defined until the `idls` folder.
+Inside the `msvc/` folder you will find three key elements: a `build_idls.bat` file that runs fastddsgen to generate C++ from the IDL files; an `idls/` folder that contains a CMake project used by `build_idls.bat` to generate the C++ types via fastddsgen; and the `Solution/` project that references the generated IDLs.
+The IDLs used in the `Solution` project are defined within the `idls/` folder.

 - `Solution/` — the codebase where you complete the exercises.
 Open `Solution.sln` and ensure you are connected to VPN (if you are not at HQ) so required NuGet packages can be restored from the self‑hosted feed.

-Before continueing it is required that you run the `build_idls.bat` file to compile the C++ model layer required for the exercises.
+Before continuing, you must run `build_idls.bat` to compile the C++ model layer required for the exercises.

 ## 3. Local IDL development in C++

 The base `Awesome.idl` located in `idls/idls/` should remain unchanged for now.
 To add your own structures:
 1. Place additional `.idl` files into `idls/idls/`.
-2. Enter the CMakeLists.txt file inside the idls/idls folder and add your IDL to the CMake project for it to be picked up by fastddsgen:
+2. Edit `idls/idls/CMakeLists.txt` and add your IDL to the CMake project so fastddsgen picks it up:
 ```cpp
 set (IDL_FILES
     idls/Awesome.idl